TokooDev/TokooDev/README.md

 ### Hi there, I'm Abdoulaye SALL - aka [TokoDev][github] 👋
-<h3 align="center">A passionate frontend developer , backend developer and apps</h3>
+<h3>A passionate frontend developer , backend developer and apps</h3>

 - 🔭 I’m currently working on **Angular**
 - 👯 I’m looking to collaborate on **Symfony/ApiPlaform**